manuelarodr/IS597FinalProject/README.md

   - Civilian complaint board existence

-> **Note**: Variable coding is inconsistent across survey years, but the desired information is available for all three waves.

 ### 3. U.S. Census and Labor Statistics (for contextual normalization and control variables)

 - **Years**: 2016 & 2020